benhj/knoxcrypt/README.md

 It is an educational project primarily undertaken to improve by programming chops.
 And it can be used as the basis of more sophisticated file systems, for example, those with encryption and/or steganography.
-The name is inspired by the programming language, BASIC, which by definition is a beginner's language.
+The name is inspired by the programming language, BASIC, which by definition is a beginner's language (note: this is actually bullsh*t.
+I couldn't think of a better name but Ben's FS sounded too damn egotistical, however, I was already set on the namesapcing conventions... blah blah blah).
 The design of the filesystem iteself is rather basic yet has evolved into something of a beast and continues to strive towards sophistication.
 The core of the thing is implemented in C++ but has a little C thrown in for the FUSE parts.